 Simulation Australia Project Innovation Award

-The Project Innovation Award is a prestigious national competition that recognises and celebrates innovation and excellence in simulation projects around Australia.
-The award is presented to the simulation project that has achieved outstanding results in one or more of the following categories: applied research, planning, design, operations/management, and small projects.
+The Project Innovation Award is a prestigious national competition which recognises and celebrates innovation and excellence in simulation by project teams around Australia and New Zealand.
+The award will be presented to the simulation project team that has achieved outstanding results in delivering a new simulation capability or utilising a simulation capability in a new and improved way.

 2013 CareFlight – MediSim Trauma Care Workshop